qualitate/react-carousel-hoc/README.md

 # react-carousel-hoc

-carousel library as a higher component
+carousel library as a higher order component